For ghosts, ghouls and goblins alike, this is the weekend of the year.

 Several streets, including portions of Johnson, Gorham and Lake Streets will be closed starting Saturday evening until 3 a.m.
 Sunday.

 Metro bus routes near the Capitol Square will also be detoured Saturday.
-A full list of detours can be found on the city’s website.
+A tours can be found on the city’s website.